 Solution:

-To effectively scrape large datasets, scrapers require optimized infrastructure, parallelized requests, and scalable data pipelines.
-Crawlbase is designed for large-scale data extraction, providing:
+Scrapers need strong infrastructure, parallel requests, and scalable data pipelines.
+Crawlbase handles large-scale data extraction, providing:

-- Asynchronous requests to enhance efficiency and minimize latency.
+- Asynchronous requests to enhance efficiency and cut latency.

 - Automatic request distribution to prevent overloads and bans.